You’re not alone if you’ve ever dreamt of owning a home without drowning in debt. Many seek alternative housing solutions that won’t break the bank.

 I pulled this graph to demonstrate what the article says about the Average House Price by State.
 You can click on the graph to see how the numbers change over time.

-It is hard to believe, even being in the industry daily.
-Here is where the options to save a little money come in.
+It is hard to believe, even though I work in the industry daily.
+Here are some options for saving a little money.

 What are some Alternative Housing Options